KiltMC/Kilt/README.md

 ### No, but like, doesn't Patchwork exist?
 Patchwork has been in development for over 2 years, and I essentially got tired of waiting.
-The source code that's currently being worked on isn't even available to the public!
+The source code that's currently being worked on isn't even available to the public yet!

 ### Okay... so how does this work?
-So, instead of just bringing FML into Fabric, this essentially reimplements most of Forge's APIs by either doing it in its own way, or using an API that already exists, and translating it into a Forge API call.
+Basically this recreates FML in its own way, with some of its own changes to hopefully improve on its performance, and sometimes also using native Fabric-provided APIs for compatibility.

 ### How have you not lost your sanity doing this?
 Already have.
 Next question.

-## for developers, TODO: move into another file
-The forgeinjects package is designated specifically for the things Forge patches, for having a way more compatible

 ## Credits & Acknowledgements
 I want to give a huge amount of thanks to the [Fabricators of Create](https://github.com/Fabricators-of-Create)